jjwygjj/aptos-core/developer-docs-site/docs/standards/fungible-asset.md

 #### Withdraw

-The owner of a `FungibleStore` object can extract FA with a specified amount if `ungated_balance_transfer_allowed` is true, by calling:
+The owner of a `FungibleStore` object that is not frozen can extract FA with a specified amount, by calling:

 ```rust
 public fun withdraw<T: key>(owner: &signer, store: Object<T>, amount: u64): FungibleAsset